 Hunched in her favorite recliner,

-Her faith steady in her Lord and Ricky Steamboat.
+Her faith rooted in the Lord and Ricky Steamboat.

-I was rapt at how she’d contort herself,
+I was rapt in how she’d contort herself,

-while burning tufts of her hair in a glass ash tray,
+Simultaneously burning tufts of her hair in a glass ashtray,

 raked from her comb, so no one could work a root.